emacs-mirror/emacs/mps/manual/source/mmref/bib.rst

   .. abstract: attardi94.html

+    Memory management is a critical issue for many large object-oriented applications, but in C++ only explicit memory reclamation through the delete operator is generally available.
+We analyse different possibilities for memory management in C++ and present a dynamic memory management framework which can be customised to the need of specific applications.
+The framework allows full integration and coexistence of different memory management techniques.
+The Customisable Memory Management (CMM) is based on a primary collector which exploits an evolution of Bartlett's mostly copying garbage collector.
+Specialised
+    collectors can be built for separate memory heaps.
+A Heap class encapsulates the allocation strategy for each heap.
+We show how to emulate different garbage collection styles or user-specific memory management techniques.
+The CMM is implemented in C++ without any special support in the language or the compiler.
+The techniques used in the CMM are general enough to be applicable also to other languages.

 * .. _AFI98:

   Giuseppe Attardi, Tito Flagella, Pietro Iglio.
 1998.  "`A customisable memory management framework for C++ <ftp://ftp.di.unipi.it/pub/Papers/attardi/SPE.ps.gz>`_".
 Software -- Practice and Experience.
 28(11), 1143--1183.

   .. abstract: afi98.html

+    Automatic garbage collection relieves programmers from the burden of managing memory themselves and several techniques have been developed that make garbage collection feasible in many situations, including real time applications or within traditional programming languages.
+However optimal performance cannot always be achieved by a uniform general purpose solution.
+Sometimes an algorithm exhibits a predictable pattern of memory usage that could be better handled specifically, delaying as much as possible the intervention of the general purpose collector.
+This leads to the requirement for algorithm specific customisation of the collector strategies.
+We present a dynamic memory management framework which can be customised to the needs of an algorithm, while preserving the convenience of automatic collection in the normal case.
+The Customisable Memory Manager (CMM) organises memory in multiple heaps.
+Each heap is an instance of a C++ class which abstracts and encapsulates a particular storage discipline.
+    The default heap for collectable objects uses the technique of mostly copying garbage collection, providing good performance and memory compaction.
+Customisation of the collector is achieved exploiting object orientation by defining specialised versions of the collector methods for each heap class.
+The object oriented interface to the collector enables coexistence and coordination among the various collectors as well as integration with traditional code unaware of garbage collection.
+The CMM is implemented in C++ without any special support in the language or the compiler.
+The techniques used in the CMM are general enough to be applicable also to other languages.
+The performance of the CMM is analysed and compared to other conservative collectors for C/C++ in various configurations.

 * .. _AKPY98: